ibraheemcisse/trading-infra-lab/README.md

 feed_symbols_active
 ```

+The objective is not simply collecting metrics.

-The objective is to verify that failures produce measurable signals.
+The objective is verifying that failures are visible and measurable.

 Example: